zoxpx/pxdocs/content/start-here-installation.md

 ## Installation Prerequisites

-Prior to installing Portworx, your system needs to meet the hardware, software and network requirements listed below.
+The minimum supported size for a Portworx cluster is three nodes.
+Each node must meet the following hardware, software, and network requirements:

 |**Hardware** ||
 |-------------------------|------------|